NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 # Onboard Jumper Configuration
-MicroEdge sensors have 4 sets of small jumper pins within the sensor.
+Micro Edge sensors have 4 sets of small jumper pins within the sensor.
 These jumper pins are bridged to configure the functionality of the sensor inputs.
 These sets of jumper pins are located near the batteries on the sensor PCB.
 Remove the sensor cover to find the jumper pins within.